masina1/web-traveling/README.md

 **[2025-07-14] - City/country autocomplete now only suggests cities and countries (no states/regions).**

+**[2025-07-14] - Itinerary and map panels now use a true 50/50 split with no container wall.**

+**[2025-07-14] - Native itinerary scrollbar is hidden and replaced with a custom scrollbar at the far right edge, synced with itinerary scroll.**

+**[2025-07-14] - Custom scrollbar is more visible for better usability.**

 For complete changelog with detailed history, see [CHANGELOG.md](CHANGELOG.md).

 ## 🌟 Demo